 One of the biggest sources of bullshit today is the proliferation of “If you’re this then you’re automatically that” and “You’re either with us or you’re against us” politics.
 These are emotional lines that we hear invoked by everyone from elected officials and lobbyists to movie heroes and villains on a regular basis.
 They’re effective political moves; however, 95 percent of the time it’s an emotional and passionate rendering of bullshit.

 Normally, we used forced choice and false dichotomies during times of significant emotional stress.
 Our intentions may not be to manipulate, but to force the point that we’re in a situation where neutrality is dangerous.
 I actually agree with this point.
 One of my live-by quotes is from Elie Wiesel.
-“We must always take sides.
-Neutrality helps the oppressor, never the victim.
-Silence encourages the tormentor, never the tormented.”

 The problem is that these emotional pleas are often not based in facts, and they prey on our fears of not belonging or being seen as wrong or part of the problem.
 We need to question how the sides are defined.
 Are these really the only options?
 Is this the accurate framing for this debate or is this bullshit?